mlcommons/algorithmic-efficiency/RULES.md

 loss_fn(label_batch, logits_output_batch) -> 1d array of losses per example  # differentiable
 ```

 - Unlike in the model track, we will specify the loss function name in order to let training algorithms depend on the loss function.
-It will be one of {**mean squared error**, **cross entropy**}.
+It will be one of {**mean squared error**, **cross-entropy**}.
   - The optimizer must work with all values of the enum, which will be provided via a property on the workload object that is provided to all submissions functions.
 - The loss function does **not** include regularization.
 Instead, regularization can be added by the submissions in the `update_variables` function.